 With pmo365, our intuitive software not only simplifies but automates your project gate tracking activities.
-Project managers no longer have to list out, input and track down the requirements of each phase manually anymore.
-Your gate review process is as easy as a click of a button!
+Project managers no longer have to list out, input, and track down the requirements of each phase manually anymore.
+Your gate review process is simply a few clicks.
 Read more about how we do this here.

 Project scheduling tool adapted to WBS approach

-Waterfall projects often use a work breakdown structure (WBS) that acts as the foundational blueprint from which project managers plan the project in its entirety.
-This approach not only defines role, tasks and resource requirements, but also lays out all project dependencies that can impact the project timeline.
-An effective PPM software for Waterfall projects needs to be able to adapt to the WBS approach to allow for easy planning, visualization and communication of the project timeline and activities.
+Waterfall projects often use a work breakdown structure (WBS) as the foundational blueprint from which project managers plan the project.
+This approach not only defines role, tasks, and resource requirements, but also lays out all project dependencies that can impact the project timeline.
+An effective PPM software for Waterfall projects needs to adapt to the WBS approach to allow for easy planning, visualisation, and communication of the project timeline and activities.

-Pmo365’s handy schedule management tools helps you identify, track and organise your task dependencies by linking them directly with your WBS.
-We also make your reporting and communication activities smooth as butter.
+pmo365’s handy schedule management tools helps you identify, track, and organise your task dependencies by linking them directly with your WBS.
+We also streamline your reporting and communication activities.
 Read more about how we can upgrade your schedule management activities here.

 Resource management tools

-Unlike Agile projects that often have team members allocated to a single project due to the intense manner of their sprints, the highly planned nature of Waterfall projects allows for resources to be shared across multiple teams as work loads and responsibilities are all clearly communicated.
-However, without an effective PPM system, properly managing resources is an impossible task if you have many different projects at the same time.
+Unlike Agile’s projects where team members are allocated to a single project, the highly planned nature of Waterfall projects allow resources to be shared across multiple teams.
+This is because project managers have clearly outlined work loads and responsibilities.
+However, if you have many different projects and don’t have an effective PPM system, properly managing resources is an overwhelming task.

-Pmo365’s resource management tool gives you complete visibility over all your resources within your portfolios so you can easily plan and allocate resources as efficiently as possible.
-Our software fully integrates with all your project activities such as cost management, schedule management and much more so you can plan effectively in real time.
+pmo365’s resource management tool gives you complete visibility over all your resources within your portfolios so you can easily plan and allocate resources as efficiently as possible.
+Our software fully integrates with all your project activities, such as cost management and schedule management, so you can plan effectively in real time.

 PPM Tool features for Agile projects

 The Agile method is all about speed, focus and collaboration.
-To accommodate for this work style, PPM softwares for Agile projects needs to enhance these specific values to make sure teams are not being pulled back because of inefficient software.
-Every second counts!
+To accommodate for this work style, PPM software for Agile projects should facilitiate these values, so teams aren’t held back because of inefficient software.
 So here are the top three features to watch out for.

-Being all about teamwork and self-organisation, an effective PPM software for Agile projects needs to not only help teams communicate with each other, but ease barriers to collaboration.
-Just having an in-built messaging platform doesn’t cut it.
-A fully collaborative platforms needs to efficiently bring different team members and data from multiple sources into a single space easily, allow for team members to be alerted of updates and clear visibility of activities happening across the project as a whole.
+Being all about teamwork and self-organisation, an effective PPM software for Agile projects needs to ease barriers to collaboration.
+An in-built messaging platform just doesn’t cut it.
+A fully collaborative platform should efficiently bring team members and data from multiple sources into a single space.
+The allows for team members to be alerted of updates, and have clear visibility of activities happening across the project as a whole.

-Agile projects aren’t about waiting for a 24 hour update on their progress to plot their next move.
-If projects are to adapt to change and move fast, teams need to be running in real-time.
+Agile projects can’t wait for a 24 hour update on their progress to choose their next move.
+If projects are ready to adapt and move fast, teams need to be running in real-time.
 That’s why having a cloud-based PPM software is critical for Agile projects to keep ahead of the game.

-pmo365 builds on Microsoft’s 365 cloud to guarantee your team complete visibility and control over the ins and outs of their projects so no opportunities or risks go amiss.
+pmo365 builds on Microsoft’s 365 cloud, so there’s every guarantee your team will have complete visibility and control over their projects, so no opportunities or risks go amiss.

 Agile is all about adapting to change, both good and bad.
 The sad reality is that negative risks often crop up during a project and they carry the ability to make or break a project.
 Being able to effectively identify, prioritise and mitigate risks as they arise is a critical factor to the success of Agile projects.

-Though these may be the top three features to look out for in your PPM softwares, they aren’t the only features!
-There are hundreds of PPM softwares out there ready to sell you sparkly features and complex tools they think you need.
+Though these may be the top three features to look out for in your PPM softwares, they aren’t the only features.
+There are hundreds of PPM softwares with features and complex tools that could be a game-changer for your organisation.
 But how do you pick the right one for you?
-Don’t worry!
 We’ve made a quick guide that with help you find the best PPM software for you!